SungJJinKang/clReflect/README.md

 [Look example ~.generated.h file](https://github.com/SungJJinKang/clReflect/tree/doom_engine_version/src/clReflectScan/example)

-Codes for multithread clang compilation ( clang has a lot of bugs when it used by multiple threads)
+Codes for multithread clang compilation ( clang has a lot of bugs when it used by multiple threads - https://forums.swift.org/t/explicit-versus-inferred-astcontexts/22225/13 )

 --------------------------------------------------